jacobeturpin/jacobeturpin/README.md

 	<a href="https://www.linkedin.com/in/jacobeturpin"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn"></a>
 </p>

 I'm Jacob, and I like to work with data.
-I build various projects in the data science space, from deep learning models to
+I build various projects in the data science space both professionals and in my spare time.

 # My Day Job